As business consultants, we spend a lot of time with Company owners helping them write and then stay on track with their Company Business Plan.

 So how do you do this?
 There is a Gazelles worksheet called the One Page Personal Plan which is a great starting point and is easy to complete.
 Here are the highlights of the areas you need to think about:

 - Relationships – Who are you helping?
 Who are you spending time with?
 Are these the right people for you or should you move away from this peer group and find another that is more supporting of your decisions?
 We can sometimes be influenced away from what we want to do by naysayers who don’t share or understand our vision.
-Move away from this negativity and find those that don’t judge and are supportive of your future plans.
+Move away from this negativity and find a new peer group that don’t judge and are supportive of your future plans.

-- Achievements – What are you most proud of, or what do I plan to be most proud of.
-This could be a successful business that I sold for trillions of dollars allowing me to now retire at the age of 30 or it could be your involvement in a charitable organisation in your home country where you are able to give back to your local community.
+- Achievements – What are you most proud of, or what do you plan to be most proud of.
+This could be a successful business that you sold for trillions of dollars allowing you to now retire at the age of 30 or it could be your involvement in a charitable organisation in your home country where you are able to give back to your local community.
 Either way, what achievements do you want and start working towards them.

-- Wealth – Is money flowing, stopping or flowing through you?
+- Wealth – Is money flowing to you, stopping with you or flowing through you?
 In most cases, our life plans tend to require us to have a set amount of money to retire and live on – do you know what this figure is?
 I guarantee you when you set yourself a number that you believe is the amount you will need when you reach your planned retirement age, it will then influence your purchasing decisions immediately.

 Our life plan, although not physically written down, is in the form of a vision board which sits in our office in a place where we see it daily.
 I must say that since we discussed and created the board, it has influenced our lives no end.